St-Just Cyclone

 The St-Just Cyclone, also called the St-Just Cyclone 180, is a Canadian homebuilt aircraft that was designed and produced by St-Just Aviation of Mirabel, Quebec.
 The company has since moved to Boucherville, Quebec.
 While it was available the aircraft was supplied as a kit and in the form of plans for amateur construction.

 The Cyclone was later developed into the higher gross weight (3500 lb) St-Just Super-Cyclone, which superseded it in production.

+In 2021, the rights to the Cyclone aircraft were acquired by Bushliner Aircraft LLC of Granite Falls, WA.

 Design and development

 The Cyclone is a replica of the Cessna 180 that incorporates modifications and improvements, such as an extended wing span, greater wing area and vertically hinged doors.
 It features a strut-braced high-wing, a four-seat enclosed cabin accessed via doors, fixed conventional landing gear and a single engine in tractor configuration.

 The aircraft is made from sheet aluminum, with the kit airframe parts preformed with pilot holes to allow construction without the use of jigs.
 Its 38.00 ft span wing employs a NACA 2412 airfoil, mounts flaps and has a wing area of 181.00 sqft.
 The acceptable power range is 200 to 250 hp and the standard engine used is the 230 hp Continental O-470.

 The Cyclone has a typical empty weight of 1700 lb and a gross weight of 3000 lb, giving a useful load of 1300 lb.

 The manufacturer estimated the construction time from the supplied kit as 2000 hours.